Understanding and enhancing the distinction between self and non/altered self

 Stanford University

-Biomedical Innovation Building (BMI)
+Biomedical Innovation (BMI) Building

 240 Pasteur Dr, Palo Alto, CA 94304

-Office phone: (650) 497-0294
+ljerby@stanford.edu | Office phone: (650) 497-0294

-Open positions
+Open Positions

 Job openings are available for outstanding researchers, graduate students, and future postdocs, who are highly motivated and have relevant research experience.
 To apply email your CV and a brief synopsis of your research experience and interests.